Target-absent Human Attention: Experiments

 \subsection{Ablation Study}

 First, we ablate the loss (see \Eref{eq:loss}) of our model by removing the auxiliary detection loss.
-Second, we ablate the our proposed foveated feature maps (FFMs) by comparing it with dynamic contextual beliefs (DCBs) \cite{yang2020predicting} and cumulative foveated image (CFI) \cite{zelinsky2019benchmarking} using the same IRL algorithm (i.e., IQ-Learn).
+Second, we ablate our proposed foveated feature maps (FFMs) by comparing it with dynamic contextual beliefs (DCBs) \cite{yang2020predicting} and cumulative foveated image (CFI) \cite{zelinsky2019benchmarking} using the same IRL algorithm (i.e., IQ-Learn).
+As a finer-grained ablation, we ablate FFMs by using the features extracted by the FPN backbone of a COCO-pretrained Mask R-CNN as the state representation.
+We use the highest-resolution feature maps of FPN $P_2$.
+We further binarize the FFMs of our model such that the values are one at the fixated locations of the finest level (fovea) and the non-fixated locations of the coarsest level (periphery) and zero elsewhere.
 As shown in \Tref{table:ablate_rst}, the proposed auxiliary detection loss improves the performance in 5 out of 6 metrics.
 The semantic sequence score is increased from 0.476 to 0.516, which indicates that knowing the locations of non-target objects in the image is helpful for predicting the target-absent fixations.
-Comparing different state representations (i.e., FFMs, DCBs and CFI), we can see that the proposed FFMs is superior to both DCBs and CFI in predicting target-absent fixations.
-This shows the superiority of FFMs in representing the knowledge human acquires through fixations comparing to DCBs and CFI, which apply pretrained ConvNets on blurred images to simulate the foveated retina.
+Comparing different state representations (i.e., FFMs, DCBs, CFI, FPN and binary masks), we can see that the proposed FFMs are superior to all other state presentations in predicting target-absent fixations.
+This shows the superiority of FFMs in representing the knowledge a human acquires through fixations compared to DCBs and CFI, which apply pretrained ConvNets on blurred images to simulate the foveated retina.